neuronsimulator/nrn/docs/install/windows.md

 ------------------------------------------------------------

-### Step 14: Using and modify NEURON file...
+### Step 14: Using and modifying NEURON file...
-You can replace any new `.dll` file at `C:\nrn\bin` and the NEURON will prevent the new feature implemented.
+You can replace any new `.dll` file at `C:\nrn\bin` and the NEURON will present the new feature implemented.

 Example: